cypress-io/cypress-documentation/content/guides/component-testing/events-angular.md

 Notice that we're using the `'should'` function signature in order to take advantage of Cypress's [retryability](/guides/guides/test-retries).
-If we chained using `should` instead of `cy.should`, we may run into the kinds of issues you have other framework tests where you have to use `await` frequently in order to make sure the DOM has updated or any reactive events have fired.
+If we chained using `cy.then` instead of `cy.should`, we may run into the kinds of issues you have other framework tests where you have to use `await` frequently in order to make sure the DOM has updated or any reactive events have fired.